0xC0000054/sc4-legalize-gambling-ordinance-upgrade/README.md

 # sc4-legalize-gambling-ordinance-upgrade

-A DLL Plugin for SimCity 4 that updates the built-in Legalized Gambling ordinance to have its income based on the city's residential population.
+A DLL Plugin for SimCity 4 that updates the built-in Legalize Gambling ordinance to have its income based on the city's residential population.

 **Availability Requirements:** None.
 **Income:** Base income of §250/month, plus additional income based on the residential wealth group populations.